- By 2021, eCommerce sales are projected to make up 17.5% of retail sales worldwide

 - Choose a theme for your store: From your dashboard, customize the theme for your store from the free themes available or pay for a premium theme.

-- Upload your products: once you have your store’s theme set, it is now the time to upload your products by filling some information such as product name, product category, product image, product description and Meta description for better SEO.
+- Upload your products: once you have your store’s theme set, it is now the time to upload your products by filling in some information such as product name, product category, product image, product description, and Meta description for better SEO.